Exodromy: Aide-mémoire on higher topoi

 \subsection{Coherence \& preservation of filtered colimits}

-The goal of this subsection is to prove the appropriate \toposic generalisation of the fact that a coherent geometric morphism of $ 1 $-topoi preserves filtered colimits (see \Cref{cor:coherentmorphismscommutewithfilteredcolims}).\footnote{We learned how to simplify and generalise the material in this subsection from its original form through a preprint of Chang-Yeon Chough \cite[Theorem 3.4]{Chough:Proper}.}
+The goal of this section is to prove the appropriate \toposic generalization of the fact that a coherent geometric morphism of $ 1 $-topoi preserves filtered colimits (see \Cref{cor:coherentmorphismscommutewithfilteredcolims}).\footnote{We learned how to simplify and generalize the material in this section from its original form through a preprint of Chough \cite[Theorem 3.4]{Chough:Proper}.}

+We begin be recalling a basic fact about filtered colimits of truncated objects and introducing some convenient terminology.